-Lilly's compensation and benefits philosophy and the overall structure of our compensation and benefit programs are broadly similar across the organization to encourage and reward all employees who contribute to our success.
+Lilly's compensation and benefits philosophy across the organization is to encourage and reward all employees who contribute to our success.
 We strive to ensure the pay of every Lilly employee reflects the level of their job impact and responsibilities and is competitive within our peer group.
 Compensation rates are benchmarked and set to be market-competitive in the country in which the jobs are performed.
 Lilly's ongoing commitment to pay equity is critical to our success in supporting a diverse workforce with opportunities for all employees to grow, develop, and contribute.
-As of November 1, 2018, Lilly employed approximately 40,000 people, with approximately 17,000 members of our workforce located in the U.S. and approximately 23,000 members of our workforce located outside of the U.S.